JonCrook/icl-ml-portfolio/fraud_model_card.md

 ## Performance

 Final best model performance was measured on the full dataset with all of the original features split into 80/20 training and test.
 Time and Amount were scaled.
+The metric Area Under the Precision-Recall Curve (AUPRC) was used to determine the best performing model.

-Undersampling enabled strong identification of feature importance but produced a highly overfitted model.
+- Undersampling enabled strong identification of feature importance but produced a highly overfitted model.

-Oversampling gave the best performance.
+- Oversampling gave the best performance.

-Identifying low importance features enabled faster hyperparameter optimisation runs and then improved final model performance.
+- Identifying low importance features enabled faster hyperparameter optimisation runs and then improved final model performance.

-Removing outliers from the features with high importance to the target class did not have a positive effect.
+- Removing outliers from the features with high importance to the target class did not have a positive effect.
 More work needed to see if this can be made to add value.

-The performance metrics for each of the versions of the model are as per the following table:
+The performance metrics for each of the versions of the model are as per the following table (AUPRC is the key metric):

 |index|Desc|Precision|Recall|F1|AUPRC|Reduced Features|Outliers Removed|Oversampled|Undersampled|Hyperparams Optimised|
 |---|---|---|---|---|---|---|---|---|---|---|